usagi123/SADI-mockQ2/README.md

 3. COMMON ERRORS:

+       401 : error with method used in Postman.
+Check if use correct method in PostMan( Post for access token, get for view, post for add, put for update)

        404 : error with request mapping (check controller)

        415 : error with data type (when POST), check postman if the data entered is in order with correct data type with correct PostMan syntax